opensafely/documentation/docs/getting-started.md

 You've successfully run the code in your study, but at the moment it just creates an empty output file.
 Now we'll add some code to do something slightly more interesting.

-### Install a code editor
+### Visual Studio Code as a code editor

 In order to write code in the OpenSAFELY framework, a code editor will make your life much easier.
+The steps here use Visual Studio Code.
+Gitpod users already use Visual Studio Code by default in workspaces.

-The steps here use Visual Studio Code, which is free of charge and available for Windows, macOS and Linux.
-(If you are already comfortable using another code editor, that will be suitable.)
+Visual Studio Code is also available free of charge for Windows, macOS and Linux.
+If you are already comfortable using another code editor, that will be suitable.

 Here we'll only use Visual Studio Code as a simple editor.
 There are several [short videos and written